avodonosov/pocl/README.md

 1.1 The minimization is based on statistics of what functions are really invoked at runtime, and loading only them when the application is started next time.
-(The rest of the functions remain available and loaded at first invocation.)
+(The rest of the functions remain available and loaded at first invocation)

 1.2 Initially load only the code used _immediately_ at the application startup (renders initial UI, load initial data).
 Other code could be loaded afterwards in background,